-Place2Be launched the first ever Children’s Mental Health Week in 2015 to support children and young people’s mental health and emotional wellbeing.
-Now in its fourth year, we hope to encourage more people than ever to get involved and spread the word.
+Place2Be launched the first ever Children’s Mental Health Week in 2015 to shine a spotlight on the importance of children and young people’s mental health.
+Now in its eighth year, we hope to encourage more people than ever to get involved and spread the word.

 The next Children's Mental Health Week will take place on 6-12 February 2023.